cwchentw/mkg/README.md

 ## Usage

-`mkg` generated Makefile utilizes system default C or C++ compiler, i.e. Visual C++, Clang, GCC.
+`mkg` generated projects utilizes system default C or C++ compiler, i.e. Visual C++, Clang, GCC.
 Nevertheless, `mkg` users may choose their favored compiler by setting environment variables.

 Make is a part of POSIX standard and many Unix-like systems adopt GNU Make as their Make implementations.
 In Windows, you may get a GNU Make port from either [GnuWin32](http://gnuwin32.sourceforge.net/) or [MSYS2](https://www.msys2.org/).